Diagnosing PDA – Adults

 Private diagnosis (finances depending) is another option, although it’s still advisable to request a referral letter from your GP.
 Local services sometimes say that private diagnoses aren’t accepted.
 Provided the assessment has been conducted in accordance with NICE guidelines (detailed here), and by a specialist integrated autism team with age-appropriate expertise as defined in the NICE Quality Standards for Autism (also outlined below, in the next section), there should be very few grounds for local services not to accept the outcomes of a private assessment.

-The independent autism diagnostic centres listed here all assess for Autism Spectrum Condition (ASC) and within that give consideration to the demand avoidant profile in accordance with NICE guidance.
-These services can be commissioned privately or by your Clinical Commissioning Group if they have approved funding for an assessment (see point 2 above).
+The independent autism diagnostic centres listed here all assess for Autism and within that give consideration to a PDA profile in accordance with NICE guidance.
+These services can be commissioned privately or by your Integrated Care Board if they have approved funding for an assessment (see point 2 above).
 Costs can vary between £2,000 and £4,000 – please contact these centres directly for further information regarding costs, waiting times and their referral process.
 Please note that whilst the PDA Society researches all the services we signpost, the list should be taken as a helpful guide not as an endorsement and we can take no responsibility for the quality or the outcomes of assessments.